Guo Maoqian: Biography

-No extensive biographical material about Guo Maoqian is known, so that he is mostly known through his works.
+No extensive biographical material about Guo Maoqian is known; as such, he is mostly known through his works.
 However, it is known that both his father and grandfather were famous government officials in what is now Shandong in the first half of the Eleventh Century, and that he was the first-born of five sons and five daughters.
 He, too, got a career in government, becoming a low-level official in Hunan, in about the year 1084.
 He was a specialist in music and a poet.
 He is best known for compiling the Anthology of Yuefu Poetry.
 He also edited a no-longer extant anthology of other verse forms.